 Apply via our website to provide contact and basic property information.
 The property will be screened for eligibility and then a representative will contact you with further information about the Program and will answer your questions.
 At this point, owners may decide to proceed with application or place on hold as they continue planning the improvements.
-Time needed for financing depends upon jurisdiction and project, but generally requires at least 30-60 days from the time documents are received for underwriting.
+Time needed for financing depends upon jurisdiction and project, but generally requires 14-60 days.
 Owners may receive financial approval for a maximum possible assessment and then place application on hold for up to 10 months to allow time to select contractor and to finish the planning process.
-Further extension may be requested, but may warrant reunderwriting the property.
+Further extension may be requested.

 Brokers or others with multiple properties may email a spreadsheet or list of property addresses for assistance with the application process.

 Improvements related to the installation of renewable energy and energy efficiency products.
 Some jurisdictions include some risk mitigation improvements (flood, wind, seismic), water conservation or other enivronmental hazard mitigation